 Table 12 indicates that above floor inundation is not predicted to occur across any residential properties until the 5% AEP design flood event due to flooding in the Murrumbidgee River.
 During the 1% AEP event, 15 properties predicted to be impacted by above floor inundation as a result of a 1% AEP design flood event in the Murrumbidgee River.
 However, an additional 17 properties are estimated to be impacted by external flood damage.
 One (1) commercial property is anticipated to be impacted by over floor flooding in events as frequent as the 10% AEP design flood event in the Murrumbidgee River.
 This property is the Darlington Point caravan park.
-Five (5) commercial and industrial properties are estimated to be impacted by over floor flooding, in the 1% AEP design flood event in the Murrumbidgee River.
-During the extreme Murrumbidgee River flood event, 306 residential properties and 33 commercial and industrial properties are as an additional 106 residential properties impacted by external flood damage.
+Five (5) commercial and industrial properties are estimated to be impacted by over floor flooding, in the 1% AEP design flood event, 306 residential properties and 33 commercial and industrial properties are and 33 commercial and industrial properties are estimated to be impacted by external flood damage.
 During this extreme flood event, properties behind the levee would be impacted by mainstream flooding as the levee has been designed to breach before the flood levels reach the extreme food level in the Murrumbidgee River.